South Africa: A World In One Country 14 Days

 Day 8 - Garden Route – Tsitsikamma / Knysna

-Visit the spectacularly beautiful Tsitsikamma National Park and Storms River Mouth (weather permitting).
-The Tsitsikamma National Park incorporates 80km of rocky coastline with spectacular sea and landscapes, a remote mountainous region with secluded valleys covered in mountain Fynbos and temperate high forests with deep river gorges leading down to the sea.
+After breakfast, visit the spectacularly beautiful Tsitsikamma National Park and Storms River Mouth (weather permitting).
+The Tsitsikamma National Park incorporates 80 km of rocky coastline with spectacular sea and landscapes, a remote mountainous region with secluded valleys covered in mountain Fynbos and temperate high forests with deep river gorges leading down to the sea.
+Our next stop is Mungo, a family owned and managed textile producer in Plettenberg Bay, producing fine quality textiles, woven on antique looms.
 Afterwards we’ll continue our travels to Knysna, known as the oyster box of South Africa, nestling on the banks of a beautiful lagoon, in the heart of the Garden Route.
 Enjoy a sunset cruise to the Knysna Heads, before sitting down for dinner at Drydock Restaurant, renowned for dishes with glorious aromas and flavours, using the finest local ingredients and freshly picked herbs from the region.
 (BD)

-Day 9 - Garden Route – Knysna / Oudtshoorn
+Day 9 - Garden Route - Knysna / George / Oudtshoorn

+After breakfast, visit the Outeniqua Transport Museum in George.
+This museum offers a unique experience of the Garden Route’s railway history, showcasing a vast collection of vintage vehicles, locomotives and other transport related artifacts.
 Travel through the Outeniqua Pass to Oudtshoorn, known as the “ostrich capital” and the centre of the world’s Ostrich farming industry.
 Along the way, visit ‘Dolphin Point’, an extraordinary viewpoint in Wilderness.
 In Oudtshoorn, we’ll visit an Ostrich Farm for a fun filled interactive tour and light lunch that includes local specialities such as Ostrich Steak, before taking a tour of the spectacular limestone caverns of the Cango Caves, one of the world’s great natural wonders, sculpted by nature through the ages.
-We will arrive at our hotel in the late afternoon.
+We will arrive at our hotel in the late afternoon, in time to check in and relax before dinner (for own account).
 (BL)

 Day 10 - Oudtshoorn / Hermanus